json-schema-form/evangelism/README.md

-# evangelism
+# Json Schema Form Evangelism
-For livery and items to promote JSF adoption
+For livery and items to promote JSF org and framework adoption.